bugcrowd/templates/submissions/description/insufficient_security_configurability/weak_registration_implementation/allows_disposable_email_addresses/template.md

-# Allows Disposable Email Addresses

-## Overview of the Vulnerability

 When the registration implementation for an application is weak, it diminishes the integrity of the overall authentication process.
 The application allows users to submit a disposable or alias email address to register an account.
 An attacker can abuse this weakness to bulk register fake user profiles and use them to launch spam campaigns.

 ## Business Impact